 Immunisation is a simple, safe and effective way of protecting children against certain diseases.
-The risks of these diseases are far greater than the very small risks of immunisation.
+The serious health risks of these diseases are far greater than the very small risks of immunisation.

 Immunisation protects children (and adults) against harmful infections before they come into contact with them in the community.

-It uses the body’s natural defence mechanism - the immune response - to build resistance to specific infections.
+It uses the body’s natural defence mechanism — the immune system — to build resistance to specific infections.
 Generally it takes about 2 weeks after vaccination for the immune system to respond fully.

-Vaccines for babies and young children are funded under the National Immunisation Program.
+Vaccines for babies and young children are funded under the Department of Health's National Immunisation Program.

 In Australia, babies and children are immunised against the following diseases: